op7ic/Codeword-Generator-Collection/README.md

-Codeword generators written in common programmling languages
+Codeword generators written in common programmling languages.
+Useful for IR or other projects.

 # Action